 Anyone who has a moderate to high level of dysregulation in their nervous system, which is most of us, will have a great deal of difficulty practicing this without dissociating, because their body, as it is, is a chaotic and painful place to be.

-Note – there is another form of mindfulness that is about experiencing the external environment as it is, and it’s imporant to note that this practice is often very important when healing trauma.
+There is another form of mindfulness that is about experiencing the external environment as it is, and it’s imporant to note that this practice is often very important when healing trauma.
 We call it exploratory orienting, and it can be quite useful as a way to start coming out of defensive orienting, which means looking for threat all around us, which is how many of us traumatized folks have lived most of our lives.
-Granted, there are many people who are too traumatized to even do that at first, after all the overwhelming things happened in their environment, so why in the hell would they want to connect to it?
+Granted, there are many people who are too traumatized to even do that at first, after all, the overwhelming things happened in their environment, so why in the hell would they want to connect to it?
 But exploratory orienting – mindfulness of the external environment as it is – is one of the basic starting places of somatic trauma work, and is generally a much safer practice than paying mindful attention to one’s internal environment, at first.

 What happens for traumatized people who do go into an internal mindfulness practice, like Vipassana, is usually one of two things.